 ZONE 3 – (INTERIOR): This zone is for your motion detector on the main floor.
 When you enter through a delay door the motion will delay also, giving you the ability to get to the keypad turn off or “disarm” your system.
 If you do not enter through a delay door first and the motion sees you it will go into an alarm condition instantly.
 When you are staying home or arming your business system without leaving, you can arm your interior zone or zones allowing you to move around without restrictions while still having your perimeter secured.

-ZONE 4 – (INTERIOR): This zone is for your windows if your house is in Ground Floor and for the customers those who are asking selectively arm or disarm certain doors/windows to protect the particular zone specifically.
+ZONE 4 – (INTERIOR): This zone is for your windows if your house is on Ground Floor and for the customers who are asking to selectively arm or disarm certain doors/windows to protect the particular zone specifically.